xyleth/seven-dooms/content/index.md

 ---
-title: Welcome to Quartz
+title:
+draft: false
+tags:
+publish: true
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Welcome to the journal for our game of Seven Dooms for Sandpoint, an official adventure path in the Pathfinder 2e universe!